The capability crisis is already here: a wake-up call for workforce leaders

 And what were the implications of technology performing better than a human in a role?

 Questions raced through my mind.
 Drawing from decades of experience as a workforce strategist, I felt sure of one thing.
-At this moment, we face a crisis for which we are utterly unprepared.
-In the last four years, workforce and talent leaders have been thrust to the forefront of every major issue.
+We face a crisis for which we are utterly unprepared.
+In the last four years, workforce leaders have been thrust to the forefront.
 They've become pivotal in navigating uncharted waters.

 Every enterprise is deploying AI.
 Almost none can see the work they're deploying it into.